October 4, 2025

 A formerly thriving business now decaying to time in a toxic environment

+It had been many years since the last time I came anywhere near the Vermont Asbestos Group mine on the Lowell and Eden line, on the outskirts of Vermont's Northeast Kingdom.
 As a matter of fact, the last time I visited the mine was back in the 1990's, during my employment with UPS.
-The mine was fully operational, and I delivered a next day air package to the mine's office.
+The mine was fully operational, and I delivered a next-day air package to the mine's office.

 I remember how strange and out worldly the place looked even back then.

-It was a hive of activity, dust and noise and back then, I never had a clue about the high levels of toxicity inherent within the many asbestos mounds.
+It was a hive of activity, dust and noise, and back then, I never had a clue about the high levels of toxicity inherent within the many asbestos mounds.
 It was simply another hectic day as a UPS driver – one hell of a long diversion off my normal route.

 Honestly, I don't know what prompted me to revisit the place on a cool weekend in March 2016, other than it being “something to do” on my way back from visiting friends and family in Newport.